annadoesdesign/squircles/README.md

 ---

-Made with ❤️ for developers who appreciate quality icons.
+**Squircles Icons** - Designed by Anna Everhart • Made with ❤️ for developers who appreciate quality design